cloudfoundry-attic/cf-docs-deprecated/content/frameworks/ruby/rails-3-1-and-3-2.md

 ---
-title: Ruby on Rails 3.1 and Above
+title: Ruby on Rails 3.1 and 3.2
-description: Ruby on Rails 3.1 Development with Cloud Foundry
+description: Ruby on Rails 3.1 and 3.2 Development with Cloud Foundry
 tags:
     - ruby
     - rails